Charu Nivedita

-Charu Nivedita (born 18 December 1953) is a Tamil writer based in Chennai, India.
-His novel Zero Degree was longlisted for the 2013 edition of Jan Michalski Prize for Literature.
-Zero Degree was inducted into the prestigious '50 Writers, 50 Books - The Best of Indian Fiction', published by HarperCollins.
-Nivedita uses postmodern themes in his writing.
+Charu Nivedita aka Charu (born 18 December 1953) is a Tamil writer based in Chennai, India.

+His novel Zero Degree (1998) was translated into English in 2013 and longlisted that year for the annual Jan Michalski Prize for Literature.
+It was also selected or the prestigious 50 Writers, 50 Books - The Best of Indian Fiction, published in 2013 by HarperCollins.

+Charu uses postmodern themes in his writing.
 He was selected as one among 'Top Ten Indians of the Decade 2001 - 2010' by The Economic Times.
 He is inspired by Marquis de Sade and Andal.

-His columns appear in magazines such as Art Review Asia, The Asian Age and Deccan Chronicle.
+In addition, he has written essays published in such magazines as Art Review Asia, The Asian Age and Deccan Chronicle.